mido/mido/README.rst

 some feedback before I finalize the API and release the first official version.

-The messages and PortMIDI Input and Output classes are fully implemented, and their API is unlikely to change.
+The messages and PortMIDI Input and Output classes are fully implemented, and their API is unlikely to change much.
 Some changes will be made to the Parser class to make its methods a little more consistent and streamlined, and the get_input/output_port() will probably be replaced with something that also returns the state of the port (such as whether it is open or not).

+Much of the code, including the Message class, raises the wrong type of exceptions.
+This will have to be fixed.